FayssalHaddad/ENS_Data_Challenge_By_QRT/README.md

 # ENS Data Challenge: Electricity Price Analysis

 ## Overview
 This project is part of the ENS Data Challenge by QRT, focusing on explaining the variations in electricity futures prices using a comprehensive data analysis approach.
+You can find more details for this project on https://challengedata.ens.fr/challenges/97.

 ## Data
 - **Training Data**: `X_train_NHkHMNU.csv`, `y_train.csv`